adadgio/neo4j-js/README.md

 ## Coming soon !
 There is no stable branch yet, but one will be released soon !

 Check the first demo here :
 [![Youtube demo](https://i.ytimg.com/vi/kKJzLi-7p_U/1.jpg?time=1451155728744)](https://youtu.be/kKJzLi-7p_U)

 ## Installation
 ### Pre-requisites
-    - Neo4j must be installed [instructions here](http://digitzalocean/neo4J)
+- Neo4j must be installed [Neo4jInstall instructions here](https://www.digitalocean.com/community/tutorials/how-to-install-neo4j-on-an-ubuntu-vps)
 - Neo4j Basic Authentication must have been configured

 ### Quick configuration
 - Create a virtual host on your machine or server.
 - Point the virtual host to the folder where you downloaded Neo4j JS
 - Open `bundles/AppBundle/Resources/Config/Mapping` and edit Neo4j endpoint and basic Auth
 - ... additionally configure colors or whatever suits you

 ## Security
 - If you don't want anybody to access that interface add HTTP authentication via your Nginx or Apache server